artica/website/_posts/blog/2015-01-14-creativehubs.markdown

 Big thanks to the <a href="http://www.britishcouncil.pt/">British Council</a> and <a href="http://addict.pt/">Addict</a> for the oppostunity to show our work!!

 <img class="postimage" src="/assets/images/guilherme_creativehubs.jpg" style="width:100%;"/>
-Foto credits goes to Bruno Canas, thanks mate!
+Panoramic foto credits goes to Bruno Canas, thanks mate!